Polycystic Ovary Syndrome

 What are pelvic floor disorders?

-across the opening of a woman’s pelvis.
-These muscles, together with their
+opening of a woman’s pelvis.
+These muscles, together with their surrounding tissues, keep

-surrounding tissues, keep all of the pelvic organs in place so that the organs can
+all of the pelvic organs in place so that the organs can function correctly.

-disorder in her lifetime.
-Disorders may result from pelvic surgery, radiation treatments,
+her lifetime.
+Disorders may result from pelvic surgery, radiation treatments, and, in some

 What are the most common pelvic floor disorders?